 I have been working in the veterinary profession for over 27 years initially as a veterinary nurse and then since 2002 as a Practice Manager.
 In that time, I have worked in over 18 different practices (I used to be a locum nurse) and seen a vast array of practices in various shapes and sizes.
 I have worked at St. Anne's since October 2011 initailly on a part time basis managing various projects and then in August of 2014, I became the full time Practice Manager.
 I have two dogs - Finley who is a Border Terrier and Agnes a Petit Basset Griffon Vendeen.
 I enjoy long walks with them in my time off.

 I joined the practice in 1989 as a receptionist but quickly moved to the office where I am now responsible for the financial side of the practice.
 I have a rescued dog called Sandy.

 Pauline Hollands.
 Practice Administrator

 I came to the practice in 1988 to run a dog grooming business but moved to the office in 2001 where I am now responsible for customer accounts and secretarial work.
-I have a dog, a horse, 1 sheep, 1 cat and aviary birds.
+I have a dog, 1 cat and aviary birds.